medibloc/panacea-js-old/docs/medjs-cryptography.rst

   var keyUtil = Cryptography.keyGen;
   keyUtil.getKeyPair();

-To get new private, public key pair, you can use ``Cryptography.keyGen.getKeyPair()``.
-Secp256k1 is used in generating random key pair.
+To get a new private, public key pair, you can use ``Cryptography.keyGen.getKeyPair()``.
+Secp256k1 is used in generating a random key pair.

 -------
 Returns